polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/connect-a-local-parachain.md

 By completing this tutorial, you will accomplish the following objectives:

-- Compilee a local parachain node.
+- Compile a local parachain node.
 - Reserve a unique identifier the local relay chain for the parachain to use.
 - Configure a chain specification for the parachain.
 - Export the runtime and genesis state for the parachain.